 - Full-colour Preview

-Sporting a realistic, practical, bark camouflage skin, the Bushnell 30MP CORE camera is a robust and hardy trail camera that fits right into any natural surroundings you might need to use it in.
+Sporting a realistic, practical, bark camouflage skin, this Bushnell trail camera is both robust and hardy, fitting right into any natural surroundings you might need to use it in.

 Highlighted by the camera’s name, the 30MP CORE boasts a 30 megapixel still image resolution, and also features full HD, 1080p video shot at 60 frames per second.
 Thanks to the unit’s dual dedicated image sensors, the image quality and dynamic range on this Bushnell are great.
 Switching to either the optimized day or night sensor, the 30MP guarantees clarity no matter the circumstance.